MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-pc-holographic-remoting-02.md

 In the Unity menu, select Edit > Project Settings to open the Player Settings window.

+In the Project Settings window, expand the **Publishing Settings**, scroll down to the **Capabilities** section and select the below-shown capability checkbox in addition to the existing capabilities.

+* Internet Clint server
+* Private Network Client Server

 In the **XR Settings** section, select the **WSA Holographic Remoting Supported** checkbox and enable the Holographic Remoting.

 ![Unity XR Settings window with WSA Holographic Remoting Supported enabled](images/mrlearning-pc-holographic-remoting/Tutorial2-Section2-Step1-1.png)